perrying/pytorch-consistency-regularization/README.md

 see [issue](https://github.com/brain-research/realistic-ssl-evaluation/issues/27).
 3. parameter initialization of WRN-28. (following Sohn+ 2020)

-If you would like to evaluate the same conditions as Oliver+ 2018, please see [this repo](https://github.com/perrying/realistic-ssl-evaluation-pytorch).
+If you would like to evaluate the model with the same conditions as Oliver+ 2018, please see [this repo](https://github.com/perrying/realistic-ssl-evaluation-pytorch).

 ||Sohn+ 2020||this repo| |
 |--|--|--|--|--|